PanagiotisDrakatos/Memory-Management-and-Advanced-Debugging-techniques/README.md

+ # Advanced Programming Techniques

-# A. DEFINING THE BASIC MEMORY CONCEPTS
+## A. DEFINING THE BASIC MEMORY CONCEPTS

 In this mini post-series we’ll explore  the  memory management layout of the c++ objects according to the total knowledge and experience that we have gained by far.
 To begin with, we will include some advanced techniques which is very low level and i dont believe that they are exist in many future posts.